qqono/Disney-Champion-Docs/Karthus.md

   PvE:
 	  Lane Clear: Turbo only
-	  Jungle Clear: Always, with extra logic for toggling
+	  Jungle Clear: Always/Automatic, with extra logic for toggling
+			- advanced logic is configurable for user preference

   PvP (combo/harass):
-	  Works as expected, also configurable.
+	  Works as expected, essential should work well, but has a few configuration options if you need

+---

 ## R

 - Combo R
 - Zombie mode

+---